hui2000ji/hui2000ji.github.io/docs/machine_learning/graph_neural_networks.md

 ### Graph Convolution

-There are two approaches to defining graph convolution: spectral methods and spatial methods.
+There are two approaches to defining graph convolution: spectral methods and spatial methods [^1].
 The former defines convolution through graph Fourier transform, and the latter defines convolution as aggregating messages coming from the neighborhood.

 #### Spectral Graph Convolution